Spherical T-Duality and the spherical Fourier-Mukai transform: Introduction

+In \cite{BEM14,BEM142}, we argued that the 7-twisted cohomology and the 7-twisted K-theory which featured in our main theorems classify certain conserved charges in type IIB supergravity.
+We concluded that spherical T-duality provides a one to one map between conserved charges in certain topologically distinct compactifications and also a novel electromagnetic duality on the fluxes.

-In section \ref{sect:Tduality}, we show that the spherical Poincar\'e vector bundle gives rise to isomorphisms of 7-twisted K-theories for 7-dimensional principal $\sfSU(2)$-bundles with 7-fluxes.
-We also compute the spherical T-duality group.
+In section \ref{sect:Tduality}, we show that the Poincar\'e virtual line bundle gives rise to isomorphisms of 7-twisted K-theories for 7-dimensional principal $\sfSU(2)$-bundles with 7-fluxes, significantly improving our earlier results which proved this only modulo an extension problem.
+In this version of our paper, we use the higher sphere formalism of Ref.~\cite{LSW} to generalize this isomorphism to $S^n$ bundles with $(2n+1)$-flux.
+We also compute the spherical T-duality group, the twisted K-theories of $S^3$ bundles over simply connected, oriented four manifolds and speculate on links with String theory/M-theory.